-The history of our school and our department is rich.
-Founding technologies include the original patent for morphing and algorithms for light modeling.
-The pioneering NYIT Computer Graphics Lab included Pixar President Ed Catmull, Pixar co-founder Alvy Ray Smith, Walt Disney Feature Animation Chief Scientist Lance Joseph Williams, Dreamworks Animator Hank Grebe and Netscape and Silicon Graphics founder Jim Clark.
+When you join the fine arts program, you become part of digital art history.
+NYIT is the home of the original patent for morphing and algorithms for light modeling.
+The pioneering Computer Graphics Lab launched the careers of Pixar and Disney President Ed Catmull, Pixar co-founder Alvy Ray Smith, Walt Disney Feature Animation Chief Scientist Lance Williams, and Dreamworks Animator Hank Grebe.